cartologic/fgdb2postgis/README.rst

 Now you can have domain experience in QGIS that is stored in the database and not in the QGIS project.

 .. note::
-   This library requires GDAL/OGR libraries and ESRI ArcGIS to be installed in the system.
+   This library requires GDAL/OGR libraries and ESRI ArcGIS Pro to be installed.

 Installation
 ------------
-This package should be installed on windows systems into ArcGIS Pro conda environment. (because of Arcpy)
+This package should be installed on windows systems into ArcGIS Pro conda python environment. (because of Arcpy)

 Install required packages::
-    pip install numpy>=1.12.0
+  * pip install numpy>=1.12.0
-    pip install psycopg2>=2.6.2
+  * pip install psycopg2>=2.6.2
-    pip install ruamel.yaml>=0.15.35
+  * pip install ruamel.yaml>=0.15.35
-    pip install awesome-slugify==1.6.5
+  * pip install awesome-slugify==1.6.5

 Install fgdb2postgis::

-    pip install fgdb2postgis
+  * pip install fgdb2postgis

 .. note::